The Orbit-Sum Method for Higher Order Equations: Positive-Part-Extraction

-The Newton-Puiseux algorithm is not only useful for constructing series solutions of polynomial equations but also for encoding these series by a finite amount of data, performing effective arithmetic on the level of these encodings, and deriving information about the convex hull of their supports~\cite[Sec.
-5]{buchacher2022effective}.
-Important for us is that for $p_i(\phi)$ in equation~\eqref{eq:orbitEquation1} we can compute the (finitely many) vertices of the convex hull of its support, and that for each of these vertices $v$ we can determine a cone $C$ such that $\mathrm{supp}(p_i(\phi))\subseteq v + C$.
-Though these cones are strictly convex and rational, it is an open problem~\cite[Problem 1]{buchacher2022effective} how to find the vertex cones, i.e. the cones that are minimal.
-Another open problem is whether for any polynomial $p\in\mathbb{C}[\mathbf{x},y]$ there are only finitely many series solutions $\phi$ of~$p(\mathbf{x},\phi) = 0$ and to which extent they depend on the total order given to the Newton-Puiseux algorithm.
+We do so by bounding the supports of its summands, since if $[x^\geq y^\geq] p_3(\phi) F(p_1(\phi),p_2(\phi)) = 0$ for all~$(p_1,p_2,p_3)$, then $F(x,y) = [x^\geq y^\geq] p(\phi)$.
+The derivation of the bounds will again rely on the Newton-Puiseux algorithm, and on Theorem~\ref{theorem:comp} below.
+We recall that the Newton-Puiseux algorithm is not only useful for constructing series solutions of polynomial equations but also for deriving information about the convex hull of their supports~\cite[Sec~5]{buchacher2022newton}.
+In particular, for each $p_i(\phi)$ in equation~\eqref{eq:orbitEquation1} we can compute the (finitely many) vertices of the convex hull of its support, and for each of these vertices $v$ we can determine a (strictly convex) cone $C$ such that $\mathrm{supp}(p_i(\phi))\subseteq v + C$.
+Again, in general it is an open problem~\cite[Prob~1]{buchacher2022newton} how to find the vertex cones, that is, the cones that are minimal.

-It remains to clarify how to derive an estimate for the support of $F(p_1(\phi),p_2(\phi))$.
-The following theorem~\cite[Theorem 17]{Manuel} gives a sufficient condition for the composition of Puiseux series to be well-defined, and in case it is, it provides a cone that contains its support.
+The Newton polyhedron of the product of two series is a subset of the Minkowski sum of their Newton polyhedra.
+In order to compute an estimate of the support of $p_3(\phi) F(p_1(\phi),p_2(\phi))$, it remains to clarify how to derive an estimate for the support of $F(p_1(\phi),p_2(\phi))$.
+The following theorem~\cite[Thm~17]{Manuel} gives a sufficient condition for the composition of Puiseux series to be well-defined, and in case it is, it provides a cone that contains its support.

 \begin{Theorem} Let $C\subseteq\mathbb{R}^n$ be a strictly convex cone and $F(x_1,\dots,x_n)$ a series such that $\mathrm{supp}(F)\subseteq C$, let~$\preceq$ be an additive order on $\mathbb{Z}^m$ and $g_1,\dots,g_n\in\mathbb{C}_{\preceq}((y_1,\dots,y_m))\setminus \{0\}$.
 Furthermore, let $M\in\mathbb{Z}^{m\times n}$ be the matrix whose $i$-th column consists of the leading exponent of~$g_i(y_1,\dots,y_m)$ with respect to $\preceq$, and let $C'$ be a cone that contains the image of $C$ under~$M$ and $\mathrm{supp}(g_i / \mathrm{lt}(g_i))$ for $i=1,\dots,n$.
 If $C \cap \mathrm{ker}(M) = \{0\}$ and if $C'$ is strictly convex, then~$F(g_1,\dots,g_n)$ is well-defined and $\mathrm{supp}(F(g_1,\dots,g_n))\subseteq C'$. \end{Theorem}